Skip to Content

 What Type of Wood To Use To Smoke A Whole Chicken

-When it comes to smoking meats, I always get asked what type of wood is best to use.
+When it comes to smoking any type of meat, I always get asked what type of wood that is best to use.
 There are so many different options when it comes to picking a bag of wood or pellets from the store.

 Some of the most common types of wood used for smoking are Hickory, Mesquite, Pecan & Apple.
 However you can also find various blends that combines flavors for a more complex taste.